 The department has 20 research and 8 teaching faculty, 47 Doctoral students and 32 Master's students.
 The size of the department offers you opportunities to engage closely with several faculty and pursue collaborative partnerships across campus.

 Enrolled doctoral students making satisfactory progress are guaranteed funding for four years, with either a teaching or research assistantship.
 All assistantships carry competitive stipends as well as tuition waivers (see tuition cost).
 Top applicants to our program may be granted an additional Graduate College Fellowship.

-The Department of Computer Science reviews every MS student for teaching assistantships once PhD candidates have been awarded funding.
+The Department of Computer Science reviews every enrolled MS student in good academic standing for teaching assistantships once PhD students have been awarded funding.
 Limited opportunities for teaching assistantships are available and students will be contacted if selected for a position.
 MS students are encouraged to seek out graduate assistantships outside of the department.